Journeyman Level Course

 - Instruction focuses only on the Langstroth hive.
 Top-bar and alternative hive designs are not used in this program.

-Experienced beekeepers may begin at the Journeyman level if they pass the Apprentice-Level course final exams.
+Experienced beekeepers may begin at the Journeyman level if they pass UM's Apprentice Level course final exams.
 To test into the Journeyman course, participants must achieve an average score of 80% or higher across both online exams, which have been designed to determine Apprentice-Level proficiency.

 Storey’s Guide to Keeping Honey Bees

 Malcom T. Sanford and Richard E. Bonney, Storey Publishing 2010

 Participants have only one attempt to pass the timed exams.
 Exams are graded within 10 business days, and participants will be notified of their final score by email.
 If you receive a passing score, you may register for the next available Journeyman Level course by visiting the program website.
 If a Journeyman Level course is not currently available, you will be notified of future offerings via email.